bigskysoftware/htmx/www/content/essays/two-approaches-to-decoupling.md

 * Decoupling at the _application level_ via a generic JSON Data API
 * Decoupling at the _network architecture level_ via a hypermedia API

-We will see that, at the application level, a hypermedia API tighlty couples your front-end and back-end.
+We will see that, at the application level, a hypermedia API tightly couples your front-end and back-end.
 Despite this fact, surprisingly, the hypermedia API is in fact more resilient in the face of change.

 ## Coupling